M66B/FairEmail/docs/FAQ-cs-rCZ.md

 Some Android versions stop apps and services too aggressively.
 See [this dedicated website](https://dontkillmyapp.com/) and [this Android issue](https://issuetracker.google.com/issues/122098785) for more information.

 Disabling battery optimizations (setup step 4) reduces the chance Android will stop the synchronization service.

+In case of successive connection errors, FairEmail will hold off increasingly longer to not drain the battery of your device.
+This is described in [this FAQ](#user-content-faq123).

 <br />